 Bio

 Dr. Delimatsis is Professor at Tilburg University since 2013, where he holds the Chair of EU and International Economic Law.
 Since 2011, he has been the Director of the Tilburg Law and Economics Center (TILEC), an interdisciplinary Center of Excellence of some 40 researchers, the biggest of its kind in Europe, studying the governance of economic activity.
 He leads the research cluster 'Institutions' within the TILEC Research Programme 2018-2023 and TILEC's work on standardization, competition and innovation.
 In December 2016, he was awarded a prestigious Consolidator Grant of €2 million by the European Research Council (ERC).
-In recognition of his interdisciplinary expertise, Prof. Delimatsis was appointed twice as a Panel Member of the ERC Advanced Grants Evaluation Panel (SH1).
+In recognition of his work on trade and interdisciplinarity, Prof. Delimatsis was appointed three times as a Panel Member of the ERC Advanced Grants Evaluation Panel (SH1).
 In 2015-16, he was a visiting Scholar at Harvard Law School and a Senior Fellow with the Program on International Financial Systems.

 Expertise

-Prof. Delimatsis has twenty years of experience in international economic and EU law.
-His most influential work is in the areas of EU market regulation and governance, international trade (notably trade in services liberalization) and WTO law ; transnational private regulation; and technical barriers to trade, notably standard-setting.
+Prof. Delimatsis has twenty years of experience in international trade and EU law.
+His most influential work is in the areas of international trade (notably trade in services liberalization) and WTO law ; EU market regulation and governance; transnational private regulation; and technical barriers to trade, notably standard-setting.
 He has had important speaking engagements, including as a keynote speaker or expert in parliamentary hearings, on those issues all around the world.
 His current research interests include the institutional &substantive aspects of standardization, financial regulation and sustainability.
 His work appeared in top refereed international and European journals.
 His most recent research papers are available on SSRN and on ResearchGate and announced on Twitter (@panosdelimatsis).
 He currently supervises various PhD projects in the areas of financial and technical standardization; on trade and investment law; and on EU internal market and external relations.

 Teaching

 His teaching focuses on global trade and investment law as well as the internal and external dimension of EU trade law .
 Prof Delimatsis uses comparative law methods in his teaching and takes a case-law based approach in his lectures and seminars to instigate discussion and interaction among students.
-In other instances, he uses ficticious cases to explore the limits of existing case-law.
+Introducing the political economy of the issues covered is central in his classes.
+Often, he uses ficticious cases to explore the limits of existing case-law.
 He is particularly interested in deciphering the normative force of soft law and the rules of private ordering regimes inspired by the Law and Economics literature.
 He holds the Senior University Teaching Qualification (UTQ) and has successfully introduced visual content in his lectures as much as feasible.
 Prof. Delimatsis has coached student teams from Tilburg University to participate in global moot court competitions such as the ELSA WTO Law Moot Court Competition and organized internal moot courts at the bachelor level.

 Courses